qualisys/qualisys_drone_sdk/README.md

 We provide 3 example scripts for the Crazyflie integration, which can be used as a starting point for your own projects.

-We recommend the [Active Marker Deck](https://store.bitcraze.io/collections/decks/products/active-marker-deck) for tracking the drones.
+For tracking hardware, we recommend the [Active Marker Deck](https://store.bitcraze.io/collections/decks/products/active-marker-deck).
 Alternatively, a [Motion Capture Marker Deck](https://store.bitcraze.io/collections/decks/products/motion-capture-marker-deck) is available.
 In most situations, active markers achieve better results.

 ### Setup

 - Install drivers for both Crazyflie and the Crazyradio dongle using [Zadig](https://zadig.akeo.ie/) following [Bitcraze's instructions](https://www.bitcraze.io/documentation/repository/crazyradio-firmware/master/building/usbwindows/).

-- **Before takeoff with the Crazyflie, always place the drone flat on the floor, with its front pointing in the positive x-direction of the QTM coordinate system.**

 - To fly multiple drones, assign different radio addresses to them using the [Crazyflie PC client](https://github.com/bitcraze/crazyflie-clients-python).
 (Refer to "Firmware Configuration" in the [Crazyflie PC client docs](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/).)
 This can be done over the Crazyradio (requires you to know the current radio address, see Bitcraze docs) or over USB (requires Crazyflie driver, see above).

-- Everything has been tested at a capture rate of 100 Hz.
+- **Before takeoff with the Crazyflie, always place the drone flat on the floor, with its front pointing in the positive x-direction of the QTM coordinate system.**

 ### [crazyflie_solo.py](crazyflie_solo.py)